SoftwareDesignLab/Security-Requirements-Formalization/Formally-Modeled-CWE/README.md

 * **Validate Inputs:** 20

 # Amalgam.jar file
 This is an executable file that contains Alloy with its Amalgam plug-in.
-It is available and was originally downloaded [from here] (https://cs.brown.edu/research/plt/dl/fse2017/), but is being provided in this directory for convenience.
+It is available and was originally downloaded [from here](https://cs.brown.edu/research/plt/dl/fse2017/), but is being provided in this directory for convenience.